bitcointranscripts/bitcointranscripts/tabconf/2024/supercharging-transactions-with-async-payjoin.md

 source_file: 'https://youtu.be/vPzvLxv0YfQ?si=yNhZFY9VTZkdBGuu'
 summary: "Brandon Lucas (frontend engineer at Voltage and open-source Payjoin contributor) delivers a beginner-friendly introduction to Payjoin and its v2 async upgrade.
 The talk opens with a critique of the common-input-ownership heuristic (CIOH) first noted by Satoshi, which Greg Maxwell later showed to be a false assumption \\u2014 multiple parties can co-author a single transaction, the insight that spawned CoinJoin.
 Lucas traces the lineage from CoinJoin through Payjoin (BIP-78), explaining why CoinJoin's equal-output fingerprint, coordinator fees, and need for repeat usage are practical drawbacks, while Payjoin addresses these by making collaborative transactions indistinguishable from ordinary ones.
 He reframes Payjoin not merely as a privacy tool but as a peer-to-peer batch transaction protocol: a sender and receiver co-authoring the most efficient transaction possible using PSBTs and BIP-21 payment URIs.
 The core limitation of BIP-78 \\u2014 the receiver must run an always-online TLS/Tor server \\u2014 is what Draft BIP-77 (Async Payjoin) solves by delegating coordination to an untrusted lightweight directory.
 End-to-end encryption via HPKE prevents the directory from reading PSBT payloads, and Oblivious HTTP hides sender and receiver IP addresses from the directory operator.
 The talk then highlights two under-appreciated capabilities: transaction cut-through (redirecting incoming outputs to satisfy a pending outgoing payment, saving an entire on-chain transaction) and receiver-side batching (exchanges incorporating depositor inputs into withdrawal transactions to reduce chain footprint).
 A live demo with payjoin-cli illustrates the full async flow.
 The Q&A covers directory operator incentives, the unnecessary-input heuristic and waxwing's analysis work, multi-party Payjoin as a future direction, and why Oblivious HTTP polling is preferred over WebSockets for metadata protection and BIP-78 backwards compatibility.\n"
 ---
+## Introduction & talk overview

 Speaker 0: 00:00:05

 Okay, thank you everybody.
 So my name is Brandon Lucas.
-I'm here to talk about how you can supercharge transactions with asynchronous `Payjoin`.
+I'm here to talk about how you can supercharge transactions with Asynchronous Payjoin.
 So just a little bit about me.
 I am a front-end developer at Voltage.
-I spend my days centering divs and coloring buttons at Voltage, and when I'm not doing that for my full-time job, I spend my days centering divs and coloring buttons for FOSS projects, mainly Pagejoin.
+I spend my days centering divs and coloring buttons at Voltage, and when I'm not doing that for my full-time job, I spend my days centering divs and coloring buttons for FOSS projects, mainly Payjoin.
 So I worked on the pagejoin.org website.
 And yeah, that's me.
 So just to give a little bit of an outline about what we're gonna go over, I want to start by talking about some false assumptions made about the way transactions in Bitcoin work very early on in Bitcoin that kind of set the course for the way wallet software worked.
-Then we're going to talk a bit about the history that led to the creation of Pagejoin, some recent improvements that the Pagejoin team has been working on, and finally the fun stuff, use cases and some novel use cases that Pagejoin implements that may be new to a lot of you.
+Then we're gonna talk a bit about the history that led to the creation of Payjoin, some recent improvements that the Payjoin team has been working on, and finally the fun stuff, use cases and some novel use cases that Payjoin implements that may be new to a lot of you.
 And finally, the call to action, the call of duty.
 We need help, and so we'll talk about some ways that if you're excited about Payjoin, which you should be, you can help the project.

+## Satoshi's privacy assumption and the discovery of Coinjoin

 Right in the white paper itself, in the privacy section, Satoshi says the following, "As an additional firewall, a new key pair should be used for each transaction to keep them from being linked to a common owner."
 So that first sentence, that's common, that's most wallet software does that today.
 He goes on to say, "Some linking", and he's talking about pub keys with identities, "is still unavoidable with multi-input transactions which necessarily reveal that their inputs were owned by the same owner.
 The risk is that if the owner of a key is revealed, linking could reveal other transactions that belonged to the same owner."
 So, Greg Maxwell, a couple years later, made a post to BitcoinTalk where he actually makes a different claim.
 So he says here, "A lot of People mistakenly assume that when a transaction spends from multiple addresses, all those addresses are owned by the same party.
 This is commonly the case, but it doesn't have to be so.
 People can cooperate to author a transaction in a secure and trustless manner.
 We can make it a lot easier for people making this mistake, this assumption, to discover their folly by making there be a single address that seems linked to everything."
 And so he doesn't say it outright in this post, but he basically discovered Coinjoin.
 Later, he goes on to formalize this in another post and actually creates and coins it, Coinjoin, right?
 But essentially, what the idea is, is that you do not have to have all of the inputs in a transaction from the same person, right?